-The serratus anterior is a key muscle involved with the performance of many overhead movements such as throwing a baseball, serving in tennis, and pressing a barbell overhead.Â Â The serratus anterior muscle spans from the upper 8 ribs along the side of the trunk up to the inner border of the shoulder blade.Â This muscle assists with rotating the shoulder blade (scapula) upwards and tilting it backward in order to position the shoulder and arm for optimal overhead function.Â Along with thoracic spine extension mobility, these scapular movements are often ignored as important components of overhead function.Â The serratus anterior is also the primary muscle which protracts the scapula during upper extremity function.Â This involves the scapula moving forward along the rib cage such as when punching in boxing.
+The serratus anterior is a key muscle involved with the performance of many overhead movements such as throwing a baseball, serving in tennis, and pressing a barbell overhead.Â Â This muscle spans from the upper 8 ribs along the side of the trunk up to the inner border of the shoulder blade.Â This muscle assists with rotating the shoulder blade (scapula) upwards and tilting it backward in order to position the arm for optimal overhead function.Â Along with thoracic spine extension mobility, these scapular movements are often ignored as important components of overhead function.Â The serratus anterior is also the primary muscle that protracts the scapula during upper extremity function.Â This involves the scapula moving forward along the rib cage such as when punching in boxing.

 The Serratus Anterior and Overhead Function in Athletes

 Individuals with shoulder problems demonstrate decreased upward rotation of the scapula, decreased posterior tilt of the scapula, and increased activity of the upper trapezius muscle.Â In particular, swimmers and baseball pitchers commonly present with a pattern of decreased serratus anterior activation and increased activation of the upper trapezius.Â This alteration in muscle patterns leads to compensatory movements, decreased overhead range of motion, and increased stress to other structures such as the rotator cuff and elbow joint.